-Since 1975, the Ridgewood will preparation attorneys at Michael A. Manna & Associates have provided comprehensive elder law and estate planning advice to clients throughout New Jersey and New York.
+Since 1975, the Ridgewood will preparation attorneys at The Manna Helmy Law Group have provided comprehensive elder law and estate planning advice to clients throughout New Jersey and New York.
 We understand the ins and outs of will preparation and can help you create a will that effectively meets your financial goals.

 The founder of our law firm, attorney Michael A. Manna, is a magna cum laude graduate of Boston College, where he obtained his accounting degree.
 He has worked in the tax department of the CPA firm KPMG (one of the ten largest CPA firms in the world).
 Not only is he a leader in the elder law and estate planning fields, but he also has a strong understanding of income tax, federal estate tax and capital gains tax.
 This experience allows him to help clients prepare wills that minimize tax liability and protect assets.